leon-do/mmono/README.md

-# Not all 20mm Are Equal
+# Not All Edges Are Equal

 This is an over-engineered mono hangboard pickup for climbing 🥑